-PENDING STATE APPROVAL - CAREER PATHWAY CERTIFICATE OF COMPLETION: EMS TECHNICIAN II The AAS EMT - Paramedic: Career Pathway Certificate of Completion: EMS Technician II program offers career training for entry-level personnel as an Emergency Medical Technician (EMT) plus additional training/skills employers are seeking.
-The EMS Technician II offers greater education in ambulance/ emergency vehicle operations as well as proper prehospital documentation, radio communications, and rescue operations.
+CAREER PATHWAY CERTIFICATE OF COMPLETION: EMS TECHNICIAN II

+The Career Pathway Certificate of Completion: EMS Technician II program offers career training for entry-level personnel as an Emergency Medical Technician (EMT) plus additional training/skills employers are seeking.
+The EMS Technician II offers greater education in ambulance/emergency vehicle operations as well as proper pre-hospital documentation, radio communications, and rescue operations.
 Successful completion of the EMT course leads to eligibility to sit for the State and National Registry EMT certifying exam.

-PROGRAM STUDENT LEARNING OUTCOMES Upon successful completion of this program the student will be able to: - Demonstrate personal behaviors consistent with professional and employer expectations of an entry-level paramedic. - Operate various radios used in pre-hospital setting. - Describe the importance of the safety and wellbeing of the EMT during rescue operations. - Create an in depth pre-hospital care report of patient care.
+Upon successful completion of this program the student will be able to:

+- Demonstrate personal behaviors consistent with professional and employer expectations of an entry-level EMT. - Operate various radios used in pre-hospital setting. - Describe the importance of the safety and wellbeing of the EMT during rescue operations. - Create an in depth pre-hospital care report of patient care.

-ENTRY REQUIREMENTS As part of their training program, students are required to take a placement test to determine skill levels in math, reading and writing.
+As part of their training program, students are required to take a placement test to determine skill levels in math, reading and writing.
 Students must begin with the courses within their skill levels as determined by placement test scores.
 Students will also be required to complete a separate EMT program application for the level of Emergency Medical Technician for entry into EMT151.

-GRADUATION REQUIREMENTS Students must complete a minimum of 20 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+Students must complete a minimum of 20 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses in the program must be completed with a 'C' or better.
-Nine (9) credits must be completed at Southwestern before the AAS EMT -Paramedic: Career Pathway Certificate of Completion: EMS Technician II is awarded.
-Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).
+One course must be completed at Southwestern before the AAS EMT - Paramedic: Career Pathway Certificate of Completion: EMS Technician II is awarded.

-www.socc.edu PENDING STATE APPROVAL - CAREER PATHWAY CERTIFICATE OF COMPLETION: EMS TECHNICIAN I The AAS EMT - Paramedic: Career Pathway Certificate of Completion: EMS Technician I program offers career training for entry-level personnel as an Emergency Medical Technician (EMT) with the added education of a more rich history of EMS and the safety and well-being of the EMT.
+CAREER PATHWAY CERTIFICATE OF COMPLETION: EMS TECHNICIAN I

+The Career Pathway Certificate of Completion: EMS Technician I program offers career training for entry-level personnel as an Emergency Medical Technician (EMT) with the added education of a more rich history of EMS and the safety and well-being of the EMT.
 Successful completion of the EMT course leads to eligibility to sit for the State and National Registry EMT certifying exam.

-PROGRAM STUDENT LEARNING OUTCOMES Upon successful completion of this program the student will be able to: - Demonstrate personal behaviors consistent with professional and employer expectations of an entry-level EMT. - Explain the origins and history of EMS. - Describe the importance of the safety and wellbeing of the EMT during rescue operations.
+Upon successful completion of this program the student will be able to:

+- Demonstrate personal behaviors consistent with professional and employer expectations of an entry-level EMT. - Explain the origins and history of EMS. - Describe the importance of the safety and wellbeing of the EMT during rescue operations.
-ENTRY REQUIREMENTS

 As part of their training program, students are required to take a placement test to determine skill levels in math, reading and writing.
 Students must begin with the courses within their skill levels as determined by placement test scores.
 Students will also be required to complete a separate EMT program application for the level of Emergency Medical Technician for entry into EMT151.

-GRADUATION REQUIREMENTS

 Students must complete a minimum of 13 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses in the program must be completed with a 'C' or better.
-Nine (9) credits must be completed at Southwestern before the AAS EMT -Paramedic: Career Pathway Certificate of Completion: EMS Technician I is awarded.
-Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).
+One course must be completed at Southwestern before the AAS EMT - Paramedic: Career Pathway Certificate of Completion: EMS Technician I is awarded.

-FIRE SCIENCE ASSOCIATE OF APPLIED SCIENCE FIRE SCIENCE TECHNOLOGY
+ASSOCIATE OF APPLIED SCIENCE FIRE SCIENCE TECHNOLOGY